tktracker/IntuneDocs/intune/configuration/android-oem-configuration-overview.md

 ## Overview

 OEMConfig policies are a special type of device configuration policy similar to [app configuration policy](../apps/app-configuration-policies-overview.md).
-OEMConfig is a standard defined by Google that leverages app configuration in Android to send device settings to apps written by OEMs (original equipment manufacturers).
+OEMConfig is a standard defined by Google that uses app configuration in Android to send device settings to apps written by OEMs (original equipment manufacturers).
 This standard allows OEMs and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way.
 [Learn more about OEMConfig](https://blog.google/products/android-enterprise/oemconfig-supports-enterprise-device-features/).

 Historically, EMMs, such as Intune, manually build support for OEM-specific features after they're introduced by the OEM.
 This approach leads to duplicated efforts and slow adoption.

 With OEMConfig, an OEM creates a schema that defines OEM-specific management features.
 The OEM embeds the schema into an app, and then puts this app on Google Play.
 The EMM reads the schema from the app, and exposes the schema in the EMM administrator console.
 The console allows Intune administrators to configure the settings in the schema.

-When the OEMConfig app installs on a device, it uses the settings configured in the EMM administrator console to manage the device.
-Settings on the device are executed by the OEMConfig app, instead of an MDM agent built by the EMM.
+When the OEMConfig app installs on a device, it uses the settings configured in the EMM administrator to manage the device.
+Device settings are executed by the OEMConfig app, instead of an MDM agent built by the EMM.

 When the OEM adds and improves management features, the OEM also updates the app in Google Play.
 As an administrator, you get these new features and updates (including fixes) without waiting for EMMs to include these updates.